So it sits there, slowly eating away at you.

 Having the courage to share our messy truth – even in the face of rejection and hurting each other – is the only way we’ve been able to grow the relationship we now enjoy.

-5 years later and engaged to be married, we can honestly say that this ‘argument’ was a huge turning point for us.
+All these years later and happily married, we can honestly say that this ‘argument’ was a huge turning point for us.

 In no uncertain terms, it was a game changer.